 You can use wildcards for the IP address but try to be as specific as possible.
 Allow for a subnet, not the whole internet ‘10.20.30.%’ for example instead of just ‘%’.

 Also keep in mind that at the operating system or command line level, anyone with root access can really mess up your database.
 Writing to the wrong datafile or changing permissions can hose a running database very quickly.

-Use a monitoring system such as Nagios to keep eye on things.
+Use a monitoring system such as Nagios to keep an eye on things.
 At minimum check for:

 Periodically it’s a good idea to review your systems even when they’re running smoothly.
 Don’t go overboard with this however.
-As they say if it ain’t broke, don’t fix it.
+As they say if it isn’t broke, don’t fix it.

 MySQL is full of surprises.
 In the Oracle world you might be surprised at how arcane some things are to setup, or how much babysitting they require.
 Or you might be surprised at how obscure some tuning & troubleshooting techniques are.
 In the MySQL world there are big surprises too.
 Albeit sometimes of a different sort.